 In simple terms, a habit loop requires three steps.
 First, you need a trigger.
 This trigger then initiates a designated action, which in turn rewards the user.

 The tricky part is deciding which action is worth incentivizing, and which reward is meaningful.
+This is how you ensure an optimal customer lifetime value.

 Building meaningful engagement